-We sell our products to leading academic, government, pharmaceutical, biotechnology and plant and animal research laboratories worldwide.
 We distribute our systems through our direct sales force and support organizations located in North America, Europe, and Asia-Pacific, and through distributors or sales agents in several European, Latin American, Middle Eastern, and Asia-Pacific countries.
 Our manufacturing operations are located in Singapore and Canada.
-Our facility in Singapore manufactures our genomics instruments, which are assembled by our contract manufacturer located within our Singapore facility.
-All of our IFCs for commercial sale and some IFCs for our research and development purposes are also fabricated at our Singapore facility.
-Our mass cytometry instruments for commercial sale, as well as for internal research and development purposes, are manufactured at our facility in Canada.
-We also manufacture assays and reagents at our facilities in Canada.
+Our facility in Singapore manufactures our microfluidics instruments, which are assembled by our contract manufacturer located within our Singapore facility.
+All of our microfluidic products are fabricated at our Singapore facility.
+Our mass cytometry instruments, assays and reagents are manufactured at our facility in Canada.
+We also use U.S.-based third-party contract manufacturers for reagent manufacturing.

-Our total revenue was \$117.2 million in 2019, \$113.0 million in 2018, and \$101.9 million in 2017.
-We have incurred significant net losses since our inception in 1999 and, as of December 31, 2019, our accumulated deficit was \$623.6 million.
+Our total revenue was \$138.1 million in 2020, of which \$122.5 million was product and service revenue; \$117.2 million in 2019, of which \$116.7 million was product and service revenue and \$113.0 million in 2018, which was entirely product and service revenue.
+We have incurred significant net losses since our inception in 1999 and, as of December 31, 2020, our accumulated deficit was \$676.8 million.